basiliomp/CISsurveys/README.md

 # CIS surveys

-Survey data transformation on electoral behaviour.
+Survey data transformation.
 This project is aimed at transforming and harmonising surveys from the Spanish Centre of Sociological Research (Centro de Investigaciones Sociológicas, CIS).
+The surveys are part of the electoral studies carried out by the CIS with focus on regional and state level (*Parlamentos de Comunidades Autónomas* or *Congreso de los Diputados*).

 Data was downloaded from the official website www.cis.es and stored locally, according to their data policy.